CommunityToolkit/Datasync/docs/content/in-depth/client/oneline-operations.md

 The first element in the list becomes the root handler, then each successive handler is chained to the `InnerHandler` of the previous handler.

+> [!TIP]
+> You can easily set up basic and bearer authentication using the `GenericAuthenticationProvider`.
+See the [authentication guide](./auth.md) for more details.

 ## Create a Datasync Service Client

 Now that you have something to generate `HttpClient` objects, you can use it to create a `DatasyncServiceClient` for a specific service: